Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - If there is an existing court file in respect of the lien (such as an action to enforce the lien), then the motion will be brought in that action.
 If not, then the court file number should be left blank and the court will assign a Toronto file number.

-- Once the master hearing the motion has reviewed the materials and approved the security, the master will sign the fiat and, in the case of a lien bond or letter of credit, the security will be endorsed.
-The master’s endorsement, signed fiat, signed order, and, if applicable, endorsed lien bond or letter of credit will be emailed to the moving party.
+- Once the associate judge hearing the motion has reviewed the materials and approved the security, the associate judge will sign the fiat and, in the case of a lien bond or letter of credit, the security will be endorsed.
+The associate judge’s endorsement, signed fiat, signed order, and, if applicable, endorsed lien bond or letter of credit will be emailed to the moving party.

 - Unless the Accountant otherwise advises, parties should be entering orders before attending the Accountant’s office, as follows: